Increasing the availability of “rescue” medicines

 - Their doctor can prescribe it.

 - Their local pharmacy can provide it.
-In Michigan, people don’t need a prescription to receive Narcan—many pharmacies can prescribe and fill prescriptions upon request.
+In Michigan, people don’t need a prescription to receive Naloxone—many pharmacies can prescribe and fill prescriptions upon request.

-For any opioid overdose, even if Narcan is used, ALWAYS call 911 and seek immediate emergency care.
+For any opioid overdose, even if Naloxone is used, ALWAYS call 911 and seek immediate emergency care.

 If you or a family member has concerns about opioid dependency, or substance overuse or misuse, call 800.673.8043.